gggliuye/VIO/docs/UnitySc/CVPRlocalization.rst

 ~~~~~~~~~~~~~~~~~~~~~~~
 Colmap offers tool to enable second development.
 However, I think it is better to use its results only to make it a seperated system.

 1. **Decode Colmap's result.** Using SQL database C++ support, and also support python read gestion.
+Intereface could be found in "src/base/database.h".
+Colmap uses a standard SQLite data structure, which allow cross platform.
+The camera parameters, image features and descriptors are saved here.
+And the sparse (SFM) resconstruction results are save in another fold, with three files (bin or txt), with the infomation of cameras, images and 3d points.
+Its intereface can be found in "src/base/reconstruction.h".
+Or we can directly read the txt files.

 2. For new input image, **use the same feature extraction method to extract features.** Using **SIFT** feature extraction as used in original colmap.
 Time consumptions for CPU(i5), and number of points extracted(number of points are not a well-defined general parameter, but we used it here only to compare) are shown below.
-We found 1280 * 960 is the most suitable size for us.
+The calculation intereface can be found in "src/feature/sift.h".

        +-------+---------+----------+-----------+
        | width |  height |  time(s) |  #points  |